ooesili/qfi/README.md

 `qfi` comes with bash and zsh tab-completion support for **targets** and options.
 For bash completion to work, additional software must be installed, as specified below.

+### Directory-Switching
+`qfi` allows targets to point to directories, in which case your shell will `cd` into the directory.
+To properly enable this feature, view the instructions in the `INSTALL` file, or manual page.
+This feature was largely inspired by [autojump](https://github.com/joelthelion/autojump), which is a very cool piece of software with similar functionality.

 Dependencies
 --------------------